guisgrande/fourth-project-ci/README.md

 #### __Events page__

 - Page shows all events added in the website, by default shows the most recent first. it has a search field, a field to sort the list according to the available option.
-- Each event is visible in a card with the following information (image, title, category, date, location, number of go/maybe and comments, a button to more details).
+- Each event is visible in a card with the following information (image, title, category, date, location, number of go/maybe, a button to more details).

 <div align="center">
     <img src="documentation/screenshots/events-page.PNG">